 This section compiles school bus fleet data at the state level.
-In addition to including the total number of ESBs for each state, this section also records the percentage of the statewide school bus fleet that is electric and data on the number of students who use the school bus as their primary mode of transportation.
+It includes the total number of school buses in each state, the number of committed ESBs in each state, and the percentage of the statewide school bus fleet that is electric.
+It also contains data on the number of students who use the school bus as their primary mode of transportation, whether the state has a pupil transportation requirement, and the pupil transportation funding method.

-The total of ESBs per state is based on the number of committed ESBs recorded on Sheet 1.
-We calculated the percentage of the state school bus fleet that is electric using school bus registration data from Atlas EV Hub (2022).
+We include two sources, School Bus Fleet Magazine (2021) and the Federal Highway Administration (2021), for the total number of school buses in each state.
+The total number of ESBs per state is based on the number of committed ESBs recorded on Sheet 1.
+We calculated the percentage of the state school bus fleet that is electric using these same sources, as well as school bus registration data from Atlas EV Hub (2022).
 The data on primary modes of transportation to school come from the National Household Travel Survey (Federal Highway Administration 2017).
+The data on pupil transportation requirements and funding come from various sources that are listed in Sheet 6.